apache/beam/learning/tour-of-beam/learning-content/common-transforms/filter/description.md

 ### Built-in filters

-The Java SDK has several filter methods built-in, like Filter.greaterThan and Filter.lessThen.
-With Filter.greaterThan, the input PCollection can be filtered so that only the elements whose values are greater than the specified amount remain.
-Similarly, you can use Filter.lessThen to filter out elements of the input PCollection whose values are greater than the specified amount.
+The Java SDK has several filter methods built-in, like `Filter.greaterThan` and `Filter.lessThen`  With `Filter.greaterThan`, the input `PCollection` can be filtered so that only the elements whose values are greater than the specified amount remain.
+Similarly, you can use `Filter.lessThen` to filter out elements of the input `PCollection` whose values are greater than the specified amount.

 Other built-in filters are: